Welcome to Michigan State University! Below you will find a checklist of tasks to complete as you begin your appointment at MSU.

 - New Faculty and Academic Staff Orientation: for all faculty and academic staff who are new to MSU.
 This event is required for all new incoming academics that are 90% time or greater for two or more semesters on East Lansing’s campus.

-- Effective Teaching and Learning Boot Camp: Suggested for all new instructors.
+- Teaching and Learning Professional Development Opportunities: Suggested for all new instructors.

-- Technology Orientation: For new faculty and academic staff.
+- SpartansLearn (Technology Orientation): For new faculty and academic staff.

 Each new incoming academic will receive an invitation to register to participate in the above orientation activities.
 If you have not received an email to register or have any additional questions please email OFASD@msu.edu.